tableau/connector-plugin-sdk/docs/auth-modes.md

 ### Database impersonation using embedded credentials (Tableau Server only)

-This applies to databases which support a user(authenticated_user) that can delegate requests to another user(delegated_user) by enabling the client to pass a DelegationUID(delegated_user) to the database server.
+This applies to databases that support a user(authenticated_user) that can delegate requests to another user(delegated_user) by enabling the client to pass a DelegationUID(delegated_user) to the database server.
 As a result of this, the query will run on the database with the privileges of the delegated_user.
 This form of delegation can be supported in Tableau Server by passing the identity of the logged in user as the DelegationUID to the database using JDBC driver properties or ODBC connection-string.
 This community [article](https://community.tableau.com/docs/DOC-11137) gives more information on Database Impersonation using Embedded credentials.
 At this time, connector-sdk only supports cases where the client connection to the database uses basic username-password authentication.
 Support for Kerberos authentication from client will be added later.

 Below is an example of how to pass DelegationUID in a JDBC plugin in Tableau Server.
 Please note that some JDBC drivers may have a different name for this property so take a look at driver documentation for the appropriate property name.